ryik5/GuiPackager/README.md

 ## GUI Packager
-Maker of packed(Deflate) files of project's libraries for embedding into the assembly .NET
+Maker of packed(Deflate) files of project's libraries for embedding into the freshly making assembly .NET

 It is maintained by [@ryik5](https://github.com/ryik5).